rsksmart/devportal-1.0/rif/enveloping/launch.md

 ### On Testnet

-There is no script for this situation, so you will need to call the method `acceptsToken(address token)` directly in the following contracts, using an account with tRBTC:
+There is no script for this situation, so you will need to call the method `acceptToken(address token)` directly in the following contracts, using an account with tRBTC:

 - `SmartWalletDeployVerifier`
 - `SmartWalletRelayVerifier`